Depression Hotline

 Yes.
 Your call is private and anonymous.
 You can share as much or as little as you’re comfortable with.
 You won’t be added to any marketing lists or contacted afterward unless you ask to be.

 That’s okay.
-Hotline staff are trained to guide the conversation gently.
-You can start by simply saying, “I’m struggling” or “I don’t feel like myself.”
+We can help guide the conversation gently.
+You can start by simply saying, ‘I’m struggling’ or ‘I don’t feel like myself.’

 Yes.
 If you’re worried about a friend, partner or family member, you can call to get guidance on how to support them and what resources might help.

-You’ll speak with a trained counselor who’ll listen, offer emotional support and connect you with helpful resources.
+You’ll be connected with support — someone who’ll listen, offer support and connect you with helpful resources.
 You’re in control of what happens next.

 You Deserve Support

 Depression can feel isolating, but you don’t have to face it alone.
-Whether you’re looking for help for yourself or for someone you love, the National Mental Health Hotline is here 24-7 to talk, support and help you take the next step.
-Call (866) 903-3787 anytime.
+Whether you’re looking for help for yourself or for someone you love, the Mental Health Hotline is here 24/7 to talk, support and help you take the next step.
+Call 866-903-3787 anytime.

 You’re not broken.
 You’re not a burden.
 You’re not alone.